Graduate Admissions FAQs

 I have children.
 Is there campus support for parents who are pursuing their degree?

 The University of Wisconsin-Madison provides extensive support for students with children through the Office of Child Care and Family Resources (OCCFR).
 This office offers a variety of services designed to help student-parents balance their academic goals with family responsibilities.
-Available resources include information about campus and affiliated child care centers, financial assistance, a resource library, a parents’ listserv, and various events tailored to meet the needs of families.
+Available resources include information about the campus and affiliated child care centers, financial assistance, a resource library, a parents’ listserv, and various events tailored to meet the needs of families.